small-tech/site.js/README.md

 If Site.js finds a folder called _.hugo_ in your site’s root, it will build it using its integrated Hugo instance (you don’t need to install Hugo separately) and place the generated files into a folder called _.generated_ in your site’s root.
 It will also automatically serve these files.

+__Note:__ You should add `.generated` to your `.gitignore` file so as not to accidentally add the generated content into your source code repository.

 You can pass any command you would normally pass to Hugo using Site.js’s integrated Hugo instance:

 ```shell